-Note: The Type G-1 system board has pluggable cache modules; continue with the following steps to determine whether to replace the cache memory modules or the system board.
+Note: The system board has pluggable cache modules; continue with the following steps to determine whether to replace the cache memory modules or the system board.

-- Remove and replace the system board cache memory modules one bank at a time until the error goes away.
+Remove and replace the system board cache memory modules one bank at a time until the error goes away.

-- Press 0 (SYSTEM CHECKOUT), then press Enter. - Press Y when the Installed Devices list appears. - Select the 0 (RUN TESTS ONE TIME) option, then press Enter.
-(Step 005 continues)
+- Press 0 (SYSTEM CHECKOUT), then press Enter. - Press Y when the Installed Devices list appears. - Select the $\bf 0$ (RUN TESTS ONE TIME) option, then press Enter.
+(Step $\bf 005$ continues)

 - Follow the screen instructions to run the Memory tests. - If you cannot run the memory test or the test does not find a problem, use the following procedure to find the failure. - Replace each SIMM, one at a time, with a known-good SIMM of the same size. - If the problem goes away, the last SIMM replaced is defective.
-If all SIMMs have been replaced and the problem remains, replace the system board.
+If all SIMMs have been replaced and the problem remains, replace the system - If you are unable to correct the problem, go to "Undetermined Problem" on page 2-62.